 We are committed to promoting sound beekeeping practices through education, training and support.
 We offer a range of educational opportunities to meet the needs of our diverse club membership and the broader Orange County community.

-Introduction to Beekeeping Class – Next Class in January 2021
+Introduction to Beekeeping Class – Next Class Starts in January 2022

 Are you interested in beekeeping but don’t know where to begin?
 Are you a beekeeper interested in improving your skills?
 The OCBA’s bee school is a great place to start.
 This ten-week class covers the biology of beekeeping, essential beekeeping skills, monitoring and treatment of pests and diseases, seasonal hive management and other relevant topics.
 At the end of the course, you will be prepared to begin beekeeping.
 Learn more